ZachB123/Wireless-Sensor-Network/README.md

 * Regenerate UML diagrams (Evan) (to make sure diagrams are correct after HW4)

 Documents added:
-* Sequence Diagram of Warp program. you can view the code in SequenceDiagramCode.txt and find the link there as well.
+* Sequence Diagram of Warp program, _"WarpSequenceDiagram.pdf"_ .
+You can also view the code in SequenceDiagramCode.txt and SequenceDiagramCode2.txt.
 * Project Plan describing the team's initial plan for each sprint

 Collaboration:
 * The team met on April 3rd to create the project plan, work through the transmission probability formula and understand the program, and discuss what/how we will add to the Warp code to meet the project requirements.